 Before joining the Service, Marie served as law clerk to the Hon.
 Laurence J. Whalen of the United States Tax Court, and she was later associated with Baker & McKenzie's Washington DC office.
 Marie earned her J.D. from Harvard Law School and her LL.M. from Georgetown University Law Center.

-Mr. Schnabel is a partner in Davis Polk’s Tax Department.
-He advises clients on a full range of transactions, including mergers and acquisitions, spinoffs, financing, PIPEs, partnership and other flow through investments, joint ventures, fund formation and related issues, and inversions.
-He is Former Chair Tax Section, New York State Bar Association; Former Co-Chair of various committees of the NYSBA Tax Section; Member, Planning Committee, University of Chicago Law School Tax Conference; Fellow, American College of Tax Counsel; and frequent speaker on the tax aspects of M&A and private equity as well as a frequent writer on tax issues, and is the author of numerous New York State Bar Association Reports on tax issues.
+Mr. Schnabel is the chair of Davis Polk’s Tax Department.
+He advises clients on a full range of transactions, including M&A, spinoffs, financing, PIPEs, partnerships and S corporations, joint ventures, fund formation and inversions.
+He is a former Chair of the Tax Section of the New York State Bar Association, a member of the Planning Committee of the University of Chicago Law School Tax Conference, a Fellow of the American College of Tax Counsel and a frequent speaker and writer on the tax aspects of M&A and private equity and various tax issues.